 Summer T'ai Chi & Qigong

 Join us at the Home Dojo for the Summer 2018 session!
 Open to all levels.
-Check back for specific dates.
 We play outdoors in good weather, so please dress appropriately and wear good shoes.
 No sandals.

 Discounts are available for more than one family member.
 If you have already taken at least 2 regular (not Intro.)
 6-week sessions during the last 6 months, you may drop in for $15 per class.
 Contact me to register: firstname.lastname@example.org or (330) 324-9319.

-Yoga Central - Introduction to T'ai Chi and Qi Gong.
-Held on Saturdays, 11:30 am - 12:15 pm.
-Six weeks beginning February 24, 2018, $45.00 per person.
+New at Yoga Central - Introduction to T'ai Chi and Qi Gong.
+Held on Saturdays, 11:30 am - 12:00 pm.
+Four weeks beginning June 9, 2018, $35.00 per person.
 We'll focus on stretching, warm up exercises, basic T'ai Chi principals, movement and Qigong.
 Check out this beautiful location right across the street from the Raisin Rack on Cleveland Ave.
-Wear loose comfortable clothes and soft, flexible indoor only shoes.
-Shoes must be for indoor use only, and have white soles.
-Call (330) 324-9319 or email me at firstname.lastname@example.org for more information.
+Wear loose comfortable clothes and soft, flexible shoes.
+We will be outside when the weather is good.
+If it rains, we will be inside.
+You may wear shoes inside, but they must be for indoor use only, and have white soles.
+Call (330) 324-9319 or email me at email@example.com for more information.